For women who love their family and their career

 Well, you’re in the right place.

 Despite what society tells us, we can be good mothers and have successful careers at the same time.
 But no one says it’s easy!
-At The Juggle, we want to help you to keep all your balls in the air.
+Luckily, we’re here to help you to keep all your balls in the air.

-Join us, Jo, Lucy and our guests, for our weekly podcast where we share practical advice and strategies for managing the juggle.
-We interview everyday career mum jugglers like ourselves, industry thought leaders and employers to try to uncover what makes the juggle successful.
+Join us for our weekly podcast where we share practical advice and strategies for managing the juggle.
+We interview everyday career mum jugglers, thought leaders and employers to try to uncover what makes the juggle successful.

 Jo is an employment lawyer, business owner of 3D HR Legal, employer of flexible workers and mother of three.